hapax/hapax.github.io/assets/reality.md

 snapping spaghetti; mathematician Jean Taylor devoted her career to proving results about soap bubbles.
 Everything is interesting.

-Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.
+Sometimes, people say that, by insisting on explanation and testability, science empties the universe of mystery and meaning.
 But I think the opposite is true: it makes it full, and there is no better place to seek mystery than the natural world.
 You're not going exhaust it any time soon!